Executor Compensation and FeesShow Table of Contents

 An executor is entitled to compensation for his or her services (see state-specific fee calculator at page bottom), as well as reimbursement for reasonable expenses:

-Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
+Timing: Generally, any executor compensation is paid during the final stages of estate distribution, as one of the last things the executor does.
 Be careful in situations in which there is not enough to pay yourself and all other outstanding debts, as this may expose you to legal issues.
-However, note that in some states, executor compensation has precedence over almost all other debts (for example, in NY, only funeral expenses have a higher precedence).
+However, in most states, executor compensation has precedence over almost all other debts (for example, in NY, only funeral expenses have a higher precedence).

 A will can specify almost any approach imaginable to calculating executor compensation, but if the will doesn't specify the approach, then compensation must be calculated according to state-specific laws, which can sometimes be vague, and sometimes quite complex.
 Common calculation approaches include: